kiefferdy/thesis-fusevault/frontend/README.md

 ## Running the Project

-To start the frontend in development mode:
+To start the frontend in development mode (make sure the backend is running simultaneously):

 ```sh
 npm start